Best LGBTQ+ Shows & Movies to Watch This Pride Month

 Pride month may be the unofficial kickoff to summer, but this LBGTQ+ holiday movie is funny and heartwarming enough to watch any time of year.

-The film made history last year as the first LGBTQ+ Christmas movie to come from a major Hollywood studio.
+The Happiest Season made history as the first LGBTQ+ Christmas movie to come from a major Hollywood studio.
 It follows lesbian couple Abby (Kristen Stewart) and Harper (Mackenzie Davis) home for the holidays, where Harper struggles to come out to her conservative parents.

 Watch: Happiest Season